hvssle/onfido/README.md

 ```

 **Note:** The file parameter must be a `File`-like object which responds to `#read` and `#path`.
-Previous versions of this gem supported providing a URL to a file accessible over PHP.
-You
+Previous versions of this gem supported providing a URL to a file accessible over HTTP or a path
-should fetch the file yourself and then pass it in to `#create`.
+to a file in the local filesystem.
+You should instead load the file yourself and then pass it in
+to `#create`.

 #### Live Photos